henrik-muehe/datalog/README.md

-XQuery Web Interface for BaseX
+Datalog Web Interface for DES
 ==========================================

+Check it out at http://datalog.muehe.org

 LICENSE
 =======